Nuptial/ArticleProject/README.md

 # ArticleProject

-use npm run start command for React application use npm run develop command for Strapi application
+use npm run start command for React application <br />
+use npm run develop command for Strapi application